 Many say their desires have changed.
 Their younger selves wanted bad boys, but with maturity they’ve turned toward good men.
 As one put it:

 I did leave the cave man, regained my independence and self esteem, and found another man.
 To my surprise, this man is attentive, loving, tells me I’m beautiful (in sweats), and spontaneous.
 He picks flowers, decorates my car, cooks. . .
 I could keep going on, but I’ll say I feel like a queen!

 To all the good guys: plenty of women want you, and more so as they grow and gain understanding.
 Hang in there.

-Posted on December 30, 2013, in feminism, gender, men, psychology, relationships, sex, sexism, violence against women, women and tagged bad boys, domestic violence, feminism, gender, men, psychology, relationships, sex, sexism, women.
+Posted on December 30, 2013, in feminism, gender, men, psychology, relationships, sex and sexuality, sexism, violence against women, women and tagged bad boys, domestic violence, feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
 37 Comments.